 President Trump has made clear his desire to lower or even eliminate regulatory barriers for businesses; now he has brought this mandate to the door of the FDA as well.
 In a recent meeting at the White House, President Trump notified pharmaceutical leaders that his administration would reduce taxes, regulations, and streamline the product approval process.
 In turn, the pharmaceutical industry is expected to lower drug prices and bring manufacturing jobs to the United States.

 The story is a common one.
 Your organization has just acquired a new asset and you are responsible for finding the custom development and manufacturing organization (CDMO) that is going to take you all the way to commercialization.
 If only it were that simple.
 Here are some questions that you should ask yourself before you even approach a CDMO, let alone begin a draft of that all important request for proposal (RFP).

+“As global competition becomes a hot priority for top management in many companies, there is going to be a scramble to lower prices at any cost.” – Supply Chain Quarterly Global competition is a powerful driving force in the biotech and pharmaceutical industries, as complexities continue to rise and adjustments to the way we do business need to be met.
+Remaining competitive in the rapidly changing global landscape requires companies to reconsider inflexible, outdated and inefficient models of pricing.
 Prescription drugs often provide effective alternatives to expensive medical procedures and hospital stays.
 Consequently, spending on prescription drugs as a percentage of the total national health care spending is increasing and is one of the fastest growing components of health care spending.
 The cost of bringing a new drug to the marketplace has also been steadily increasing, with manufacturing costs comprising a substantial part of the total cost structure.